mantidproject/mantid/docs/source/algorithms/MaskDetectors-v1.rst

 -  General :ref:`MatrixWorkspace <MatrixWorkspace>` other than
    MaskWorkspace (In this case, the mask will be extracted from this workspace)
+-  Workspace indexes range specified by setting either *StartWorkspacIndex* or *EndWorkspaceIndex* to non-default value.
+   **Note:** Setting *EndWorkspaceIndex* to the value, exceeding the number of histogram in the target workspace would mask the entire workspace.

 Rules
 #####